tmanley1985/algorithm_kata/dp/longest_common_substring/longest_common_substring/README.md

 ## Problem Statement

 Find the maximum common substring between two words.
-The order has to be strictly increasing, meaning that, you can't skip elements and shit like that.
+The order has to be strictly increasing, meaning that, you can't skip elements.

 ## Recursive Intuition